agentrickard/domain/README.txt

   - Domain Prefix -- A powerful module that allows for selective table prefixing for each subdomain in your installation.

+  - Domain Strict -- Forces users to be assigned to a domain in order to view content on that domain.

   - Domain Theme -- Allows separate themes for each subdomain.

   - Domain User -- Allows the creation of specific subdomains for each active site user.

+  - Domain Views -- Provides a Views filter for the Domain Access module.

 ----
 6.2 The $_domain Global